IBMResearch/loopback-ibmresearch-mixin/README.md

 #### _Postmethod_ mixin

-It automatically adds `POST` method for any Model.
+It automatically adds a remote method for update an instance of any model through a `POST /MyModel/<id>`.

-`assignProperties` will be assign properties instead of merge.
+* `assignProperties` If true, it will assign instance properties instead of merging.

 #### _ModelCache_ mixin

 Create a memory cache for find methods in model.

-`ttl`: Time to live of the cache in miliseconds (Default 30000).
+* `ttl`: Time to live of the cache in miliseconds (Default 30000).

-`reloadAfterReturn`: After return from cache (the DB method will be fired and reload cache.
+* `reloadAfterReturn`: After return from cache (the DB method will be fired and reload cache.
 Default: `true`).

-`methods`: Array of remote methods that will be cached too.
+* `methods`: Array of remote methods that will be cached too.

 ### model-config.json